 If baseball isn’t your thing you can head over to Toyota Stadium for some MLS action with FC Dallas.
-FC Dallas offers a wide range of tickets on their website, but you can also find tickets on Groupon.com and FlashSeats.com.
+They offer a wide range of tickets on their website, but you can also find tickets on Groupon.com and FlashSeats.com.
 Both of these stadiums are close to home and the games usually end early, so it is not a late night for anyone with a curfew.

 Earn Community Service Hours

 Now is a great time to amp up those college applications and job resumes.
-There are an endless number of ways to make a difference in the community, and it always makes people smile to see kids actively involved in making a difference.
-Check out this list of 50 Community Service Ideas for Teen Volunteers.
+There is an endless number of ways to make a difference in the community, and it always makes people smile to see kids actively involved in making a difference.
+Check out this list of Volunteer Opportunities for Teenagers in Frisco.